 …but to then focus on more “existential” topics.

 This information will come directly from Americans like you who have moved abroad.
 I’ll include quotes and personal stories, as well as my own observations.

 Who am I?

-I’m a writer, editor, and learning designer who moved to the Netherlands in 2018 and has spent a good deal of time observing and thinking about the cultural aspects of moving out of the US.
+I’m a writer, editor, and learning designer who moved to the Netherlands in 2018 and Portugal in 2023.
+I’ve spent a good deal of time observing and thinking about the cultural aspects of moving out of the US.
 I have master’s degrees in cultural geography and counseling, and for a few years I worked as a personal historian recording people’s life stories.
 I’m originally from Chicago but lived in Denver and Southern California for a long time.
 For more information about my professional background, visit my website HedbergEnglish.com.